 Divine Burtis was distressed his whole life by the accident.
 So was the captain William H. Van Schaick, according to a descendant known to PortSide.

 The SLOCUM disaster goes through cycles of remembrance and forgetting.
 Why the forgetting?

 According to Adella Wotherspoon who was the SLOCUM’S longest living survivor : ''The Titanic had a great many famous people on it,'' she said. ''This was just a family picnic.''

-According to others, the anti-German feelings during WWI, suppressed interest I the story.
+According to others, the anti-German feelings during WWI, suppressed interest in the story.

 The disaster is memorialized in the famous novel, ''Ulysses'' by James Joyce where the General Slocum disaster provides a time stamp as the day before Joyce's Bloomsday ''Terrible affair that General Slocum explosion.
 Terrible, terrible!
 A thousand casualties.
 And heartrending scenes.
 Men trampling down women and children.
 Most brutal thing.''

-The disaster was recalled when the last survivor died, Adella Wotherspoon, aged 100 years and on the occasion of the 100th anniversary of the tragedy.
+The disaster was recalled in 2004 when the last survivor died, Adella Wotherspoon, aged 100 years and on the occasion of the 100th anniversary of the tragedy.

 The horrors of 9/11 prompted another wave of remembering.